dgc-network/Learning-Digitalcoin-from-the-Command-Line/15_1_Accessing_Digitalcoind_with_C.md

 ```
 This section doesn't include a full example of this more complex methodology, but we'll see it in action multiple times in our first comprehensive RPC-based C program, in the next section.

-## Summary: Accessing Bitcoind with C
+## Summary: Accessing Digitalcoind with C

 By linking to the `bitcoinrpc` RPC and `jansson` JSON libraries, you can easily access `digitalcoind` via RPC calls from a C library.
 To do so, you create an RPC connection, then make individual RPC calls, some of them with parameters. `jansson` then allows you to decode the JSON responses.
 The next section will demonstrate how this can be used for a pragmatic, real-world program.